 The Madagascar animals fly back to New York City, but crash-land on an African nature reserve, where they meet others of their own kind, and Alex especially discovers his royal heritage as prince of a lion pride.

-The Dragon Warrior has to clash against the savage Tai Lung as China's fate hangs in the balance: However, the Dragon Warrior mantle is supposedly mistaken to be bestowed upon an obese panda who is a tyro in martial arts.
+The Dragon Warrior has to clash against the savage Tai Lung as China's fate hangs in the balance.
+However, the Dragon Warrior mantle is supposedly mistaken to be bestowed upon an obese panda who is a novice in martial arts.

 Manny, Sid, and Diego discover that the ice age is coming to an end, and join everybody for a journey to higher ground.
 On the trip, they discover that Manny, in fact, is not the last of the woolly mammoths.

 68 of 103 people found this review helpful.

 Was this review helpful to you?